johlju/DscResource.Tests/README.md

   handle running tests in a container, but only if at least on test is decorated using `[Microsoft.DscResourceKit.IntegrationTest()]` or `[Microsoft.DscResourceKit.UnitTest()]`, together with the correct named arguments.
+* Added support for the default shared module to run unit test and integration test in a container by decorating each test file with either `[Microsoft.DscResourceKit.IntegrationTest()]` or `[Microsoft.DscResourceKit.UnitTest()]`.

 ### 0.2.0.0